 How long does it take to cook dried beans in an Instant Pot?
 This recipe calls for 45 minutes of cooking time plus 10 minutes of natural release time.
 This will create creamy, tender beans.
 However, if you prefer firmer beans, decrease the cooking time to ~40 minutes.
 Smaller beans such as lentils and mung beans require less cooking time because they absorb less water.
 Check out Instant Pot’s helpful guide for cooking times.
 This guide also provides recommendations for how to cook soaked beans in the Instant Pot.

-- Pinto Beans: can substitute black beans.
+- Pinto Beans: substitute black beans.

 - Onion: use yellow, white, or red.

-- Garlic: can substitute 1 ½ teaspoons pre-minced garlic, 1 ½ teaspoon garlic flakes, or ¾ teaspoon granulated garlic, or ½ teaspoon garlic powder.
+- Garlic: substitute 1 ½ teaspoons pre-minced garlic, 1 ½ teaspoon garlic flakes, or ¾ teaspoon granulated garlic, or ½ teaspoon garlic powder.

-- Tomatoes: can use regular diced tomatoes.
+- Fire-Roasted Tomatoes: substitute regular diced tomatoes.

-- Apple Cider Vinegar: can substitute lime juice.
+- Apple Cider Vinegar: substitute lime juice.

 Want to make spicy pinto beans?
 Add 1-2 chipotle peppers in adobo before pressure cooking.